U.S. Relations With Turkey

 Although not a member of the European Union (EU), Turkey is a member of the EU’s Common Market.

 Turkey's Membership in International Organizations

-Turkey is hosting the G20 in 2015.
-Turkey is a member of the North Atlantic Treaty Organization (NATO), and a candidate for EU membership.
+Turkey hosted the G20 in 2015.
+Turkey is a member of NATO and a candidate for EU membership.
 The government has also sought to strengthen relations over the last few years with its Middle Eastern neighbors as well as with Central Asian and African countries.

-Turkey is a member of the UN, the Organization for Economic Cooperation and Development (OECD), the Council of Europe, the Organization for Security and Cooperation in Europe (OSCE), the World Trade Organization (WTO), the Black Sea Economic Cooperation (BSEC) Council, the Euro-Atlantic Partnership Council, the International Monetary Fund, the World Bank, and the Organization of Islamic Cooperation (OIC).
+Turkey is a member of the UN, the Organization for Economic Cooperation and Development (OECD), the Council of Europe, the Organization for Security and Cooperation in Europe (OSCE), the World Trade Organization (WTO), the Black Sea Economic Cooperation (BSEC) Council, the Euro-Atlantic Partnership Council, the International Monetary Fund (IMF), the World Bank, and the Organization of Islamic Cooperation (OIC).
 Turkey also is an observer to the Organization of American States and a Dialogue Partner of the Shanghai Cooperation Organization.

 Turkey maintains an embassy in the United States at 2525 Massachusetts Avenue NW, Washington, DC 20008, tel.
 (202) 612-6700.

 More information about Turkey is available from the Department of State and other sources, some of which are listed here: